Jonathan Isaacsohn

 Director

-Dr. Fahed Al Marzooqi is the Chief Operating Officer of G42 Healthcare.
+Dr. Fahed Al Marzooqi is the Chief Operating Officer of G42 Healthcare and Deputy Group Chief Operating Officer of M42.
 In his current capacity, he leads the entire business operation.
-Dr. Fahed has over 15 years’ experience with large and diverse organizations.
-Prior to joining G42 Healthcare, he was the Chief Administrative Officer at Cleveland Clinic Abu Dhabi, where he was an integral part of multiple high-impact strategic programs for the hospital.
-Dr. Fahed led a multitude of business-critical assignments with varying degrees of complexity and has taken on progressive responsibilities to deliver strategic healthcare projects throughout his tenure.
-Dr. Fahed graduated with a Bachelor of Science in Mathematics and a Doctorate in Medicine from Dalhousie University in Canada.
-This was followed by a five-year residency program in anesthesiology at the University of British Columbia in Vancouver.
+He has over 18 years’ experience with large and diverse organizations.
+Prior to joining G42 Healthcare, Dr. Al Marzooqi was the Chief Administrative Officer at Cleveland Clinic Abu Dhabi, where he was an integral part of multiple high-impact strategic programs for the hospital.
+Dr. Al Marzooqi led a multitude of business-critical assignments with varying degrees of complexity and has taken on progressive responsibilities to deliver strategic healthcare projects throughout his tenure.
+Dr Al Marzooqi was the chairman of the board of Malaffi – Abu Dhabi Health Information Exchange from October 2021 to March 2023.
+He graduated with a B.S. in Mathematics and an M.D. from Dalhousie University in Canada, followed by a five-year residency program in anesthesiology at the University of British Columbia in Vancouver.

 Rich Nelson